-Temporary storage yard means development used exclusively for temporary outside storage of goods and materials where such storage of goods and materials does not involve the erection of permanent buildingsstructures or the material alteration of the existing state of the land.
-Typical uses include storage yards for construction vehicles, equipment and materials or recreation vehicles.
+Temporary storage yard means development used exclusively for temporary outside storage of goods, and materials, vehicles or equipment where such storage of goods and materials does not involve the construction erection of a permanent buildingstructures or the material alteration of the existing state of the land.
+Typical uses include the temporary storage yards forof construction vehicles, equipment and materials and/or a maximum of one recreational vehicles which shall not be occupied or otherwise used as temporary sleeping accommodation.

-Temporary structure means a structure without any foundation or footings, and which is removed when the designated time_period, activity or use for which the temporary structure was erected and ceased.
+Temporary structure means a structure without any foundation or footings, and which is removed when the designated time-period, activity or use for which the temporary structure was erected and ceased.